Iskaban10/structural-analysis/README.md

-This repository is a part of my research project on structural analysis of diagrid structures.
+This repository is a part of my research project on the structural analysis of diagrid structures.